 Hans Albers was born in Hamburg, Germany, on September 22, 1891.
 Perhaps Germany's biggest pre-World War II movie star, Albers began his career in film in 1911 before temporarily suspending work to fight in Word War I, where he was injured.
 Albers eventually resumed his career, becoming a national celebrity.
-He died in Bavaria, Germany, in 1960.
+He died in Kempfenhausen, Bavaria, Germany, in 1960.

 Hans Philipp August Albers was born on September 22, 1891, in Hamburg, Germany.
 The son of a butcher, Albers showed an early passion for the stage but hid his interest from his parents.